designingspring/obsidian-ai-tagger-universe/README.md

 ## 💖 Support Development

-If you find this plugin useful, please consider [buying me a coffee](https://buymeacoffee.com/niehu2015o) to support ongoing development.
+If you find this plugin useful, please consider supporting the original developer at the [official repository](https://github.com/niehu2018/obsidian-ai-tagger-universe).

 [MIT License](LICENSE)